stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents
-* Consultants get blamed for poor client execution
+* Consultants sometimes get blamed for poor execution by the client
-* On-selling more work takes lots of time, energy and some luck
+* On-selling additional work takes lots of time, energy and some luck

 ## Consulting Sales Future